 In addition, CPVC pipe’s rigidity requires fewer hangers and supports to be used during installation and makes it the best material for vertical plumbing and risers.
 In contrast, PPR piping system installation can be costly and take longer since it requires special equipment and more skilled labor.
 Heat welding can also lead to bead formation around the inside of the pipe, thus reducing water flow rate and increasing chances for bacterial growth.
 Finally, it requires extra room to assemble, meaning parts of the system need to be prefabricated.

 Chlorine and chlorine dioxide are often used as drinking water disinfectants.
 When chlorine and water mix, they can form hypochlorous acid, which is known to break down piping material.

 CPVC pipe is subjected to a chlorination process, which makes it unaffected by the hypochlorous acid that is present in the potable water supply.
 This results in longer service life for plumbing systems.

 When exposed to hypochlorous acid, PPR does not have the same defense mechanisms, leaving it susceptible to attack.
 This results in oxidation stress cracking inside the pipes and erosion of the pipe wall, leaving a thinner, weaker piping material.

 4. Bacteria Growth

-Despite water disinfection, bacteria can still be present in your drinking water, and potentially grow on the inside of pipe walls.
-With CPVC, the smoothness of the pipe surface and lack of plasticizers discourages microbial growth.
+Despite water disinfection, bacteria can still be present in your drinking water or hot water, and potentially grow on the inside of pipe walls.
+When using CPVC piping systems, the smoothness of the pipe surface and lack of plasticizers discourages microbial growth.

-Multiple international studies, like the one conducted by research firm Kiwa, have confirmed the superior antimicrobial performance of CPVC compared to other piping materials, especially PPR.
+Multiple international studies, like the one conducted by research firm Kiwa, have confirmed the superior antimicrobial performance of CPVC piping systems compared to other piping materials, especially PPR.